Iamgublin/libemu_pe/ReadMe.txt

 are now implemented in application code instead of the dll.
 Actually right now this is a monolithic build. (no dll)

-I will be making another project file so the dll compiles as stdcall and uses C exports so that it can be used from C# and VB6
+A project file to compile this as a stdcall dll is in the ./dll subdirectory.
+This dll is compatiable with any language which can use standard Windows dlls.
+Example projects are provided for C, Visual Basic 6, and C#

 I ported this because: